 What are Breast Reduction Scars?

 Breast reduction is a cosmetic surgical procedure in which excess fat, breast tissue, and skin of breasts are removed.
-This makes them smaller, lighter, firmer. perkier, and well-proportioned to the rest of your body.
+This makes them smaller, lighter, and firmer.
+Perkier and well-proportioned to the rest of your body.
 Like any other surgery, breast reduction can not be performed without placing scars on your body.
-The process usually involves incisions in the skin around the nipple and areola, vertically and across the breast fold.
-Scar placement is based on the technique used by the surgeon and is specific to each individual patient.
+The process usually involves incisions in the skin around the nipple and areola, vertically, and across the breast fold.
+Scar placement is based on the technique used by the surgeon and is specific to each patient.
 However, there are ways to reduce the appearance of these scars during and after the surgery.

 Choosing a skilled plastic surgeon with many years of experience can ensure a best outcome for your scarring.